facebook/react-native/docs/Style.md

 ## Using Styles

-All the core components accept a style attribute
+All the core components accept a style attribute.

 ```javascript
 <Text style={styles.base} />
 <View style={styles.background} />
 ```

-and also accepts an array of styles
+And also accepts an array of styles.

 ```javascript
 <View style={[styles.base, styles.background]} />